CodeGrade/orca/docs/orca_data_definitions.md

 }
 ```

-The output includes the key given in the original job for use on the Bottlenose side.
+The output includes the key given in the original job for use by its originator.
 The `shell_responses` array contains a transcript of the output from each `GradingScriptCommand`.

 A successful `GradingJobResult` will _always_ contain `output`.